Virus: Host defence mechanisms

 Antibodies can continue to be an effective defence mechanism even after viruses have managed to gain entry to the host cell.
 A protein that is in cells, called TRIM21, can attach to the antibodies on the surface of the virus particle.
-This primes the subsequent destruction of the virus by the enzymes of the cell's proteosome system.
+This primes the subsequent destruction of the virus by the enzymes of the cell's proteasome system.

 Two rotaviruses: the one on the right is coated with antibodies that prevent its attachment to cells and infecting them.

 A second defence of vertebrates against viruses is called cell-mediated immunity and involves immune cells known as T cells.
 The body's cells constantly display short fragments of their proteins on the cell's surface, and, if a T cell recognises a suspicious viral fragment there, the host cell is destroyed by 'killer T' cells and the virus-specific T-cells proliferate.
 Cells such as the macrophage are specialists at this antigen presentation.
 The production of interferon is an important host defence mechanism.
 This is a hormone produced by the body when viruses are present.
 Its role in immunity is complex; it eventually stops the viruses from reproducing by killing the infected cell and its close neighbours.

 Not all virus infections produce a protective immune response in this way.
 HIV evades the immune system by constantly changing the amino acid sequence of the proteins on the surface of the virion.
 This is known as "escape mutation" as the viral epitopes escape recognition by the host immune response.
 These persistent viruses evade immune control by sequestration, blockade of antigen presentation, cytokine resistance, evasion of natural killer cell activities, escape from apoptosis, and antigenic shift.
 Other viruses, called 'neurotropic viruses', are disseminated by neural spread where the immune system may be unable to reach them due to immune privilege.